Chukchi Myths perspective on Special Relativity: Basic notions of special relativity

 To summarize, events are points in spacetime, places where (idealized) real physical events can occur.
 Why do we call them "events" and not "points"?
 This is simply a historical tradition, perhaps originally connected to the desire to distinguish points in spacetime from points in ordinary space.
-Furthermore, the term "events" reminds us of the special role of time in the theory of relativity, and that the geometry underlying relativity is not ordinary geometry, but chronogeometry (although we cannot give a clear answer to the question of what geometry is, since ``the meaning of the word geometry changes with time and with the speaker” \cite{Chern_1979}).
+Furthermore, the term "events" reminds us of the special role of time in the theory of relativity, and that the geometry underlying relativity is not ordinary geometry, but chronogeometry.
 From now on, we will use the terms "events" and "points" interchangeably.

+To illustrate the ideas, all the drawings and considerations in this manuscript are made in a simplified $1+1$ dimensional spacetime.